 ChaChah is nice for wine, cocktails, and tapas (like house-made charcuterie, spicy lentil tapenade, and olives) on the patio.

-Watermark has a terrific view of the Nashville skyline.
-This swank eatery, in the Gulch, serves sleek takes on Southern favorites, like shrimp and grits, and fried green tomatoes.
+Watermark, with its terrific view of the Nashville skyline, is a swank eatery in the Gulch that serves sleek takes on Southern favorites like shrimp and grits and fried green tomatoes.

 City House is one of the city's most exciting dining spots.
-Wood-fired pizzas, rustic pastas, and seasonal salads are served in a minimalist concrete-and-brick space in historic Germantown.
-Frequent celeb-spottings (Chris Martin and Gwyneth Paltrow have dined here) make this a true hot-spot.
+Wood-fired pizzas, rustic pastas, and seasonal salads are served in a minimalist concrete and brick space in historic Germantown.
+Frequent celeb spottings make this a true hot spot.

-Flyte has a fab outdoor patio and happy hour specials, and gets hopping around 4 p.m.
+Flyte has a fab outdoor patio and happy hour specials.
+Things get hopping around 4 p.m.
 But stay for dinner, as the eclectic globe-trotting cuisine (sourced locally, of course!) is fantastic.

-Catbird Seat is a much buzzed-about 30-seat restaurant with a U-shaped bar in lieu of tables, and a nightly changing seasonal tasting menu.
-Better reserve now, this one is going to be booked solid.
+Catbird Seat is the much buzzed-about 30-seat restaurant with a U-shaped bar in lieu of tables and a nightly changing seasonal tasting menu.
+Better reserve now: This one is going to be booked solid.